sftpgo/docs/docs/password.md

 - **bcrypt** (default) — prefix `$2a$`.
 Configurable cost parameter (default: 10).
 - **argon2id** — prefix `$argon2id$`.
 Configurable memory, iterations, and parallelism.
+- **pbkdf2-sha256** — prefix `$pbkdf2-b64salt-sha256$`.
+PBKDF2 with HMAC-SHA256 and a random salt.
+Configurable iteration count (default: 600000) and salt length (default: 16 bytes, valid range 16--64).

 When users log in, if their password is stored with a different algorithm than the preferred one, SFTPGo automatically re-hashes it with the preferred algorithm.
 This upgrade happens transparently; the user does not need to change their password.
+The same transparent upgrade applies to administrator and share passwords at their next successful verification.
+API keys keep the format they were generated with: generate a new key to adopt the preferred algorithm.

 ## Supported formats